How to write a business plan for your limited company – includes downloads

 3. Don’t inflate the numbers

 Even if you believe your business will enjoy exponential growth, be sensible when it comes to throwing in numbers.
-Show you’re a strategic thinker by rounding up revenue forecasts and be realistic about what you believe can be achieved in one, two, or three years down the line.
+Show you’re a strategic thinker by rounding up revenue forecasts and being realistic about what you believe can be achieved in one, two, or three years down the line.

 4. Market research